redbear/Duo/README.md

 #### Bootloader

 The Duo MCU boots from the internal memory adress 0x08000000, it means the bootloader will be started.
-The bootloader keeps track of the firmwares and provides functions for burning firmwares via the USB port.
+The bootloader keeps track of the firmwares and provides functions for burning firmwares via the USB port (e.g. DFU Mode).
 If it has nothing to do during the boot time, it will pass the control to system part 1.

 #### DCT 1 & 2